vitest-dev/vitest/docs/index.md

   - title: Vite Powered
     details: Reuse Vite's config, transformers, resolvers, and plugins - consistant across your app and tests.
   - title: Jest Compatible
-    details: Expect, snapshot, coverage, and more - migrate from Jest is straightforward.
+    details: Expect, snapshot, coverage, and more - migrating from Jest is straightforward.
   - title: Smart & instant watch mode
     details: Only rerun the related changes, just like HMR for tests!
   - title: ESM, TypeScript, JSX